microblink/microblink-scan-web/README.md

 ### CORS configuration

 It is necessary to allow all origins to download files.
-In the root directory of this project a file called `cors.json` has been created with the following contents.
+In the root directory of this project there is a `cors.json`, with the following contents:

 ```json
 [
   {